 “Live and let live.
 You receive what you give.”

 Candace C. Bowen is the award-winning author of the Knight Series.

-Author of: The Knight Series; A Knight of Silence, A Knight of Battle, A Knight of Valour (coming soon), Spur of the Moment, Wicked Embers, Jack of Hearts, Voodoo Fire, and The Order of the Knightshades-The Stygian Stone.
+Author of: The Knight Series; A Knight of Silence, A Knight of Battle, A Knight of Valour, A Knight of Defiance (coming soon), Spur of the Moment, Wicked Embers, Jack of Hearts, Voodoo Fire, Malevolence (Sequel to Voodoo Fire - Coming Soon), and The Stygian Stone (Order of the Knightshades).